gravitational/teleport/rfd/0144-client-tools-updates.md

 [...]
 ```

-After downloading, client tools will re-execute the downloaded version.
-The
-child process will inherit all environment variables and flags.
-`TELEPORT_TOOLS_VERSION=off` will be added during re-execution to prevent
-infinite loops.

 An environment variable `TELEPORT_TOOLS_VERSION` will be introduced that can be
-`X.Y.Z` (use specific version) or `off` (do not try to update).
-This
+`X.Y.Z` (use specific version) or `off` (do not update).
+This environment
-environment variable can be used as a emergency workaround for a known issue,
+variable can be used as a emergency workaround for a known issue, pinning to a
-pinning to a specific version in CI/CD, or for debugging.
+specific version in CI/CD, or for debugging.

+During re-execution, child process will inherit all environment variables and
+flags.  `TELEPORT_TOOLS_VERSION=off` will be added during re-execution to
+prevent infinite loops.

 Automatic updates will not be used if `tctl` is connecting to the Auth Service
 over localhost.